Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Dark matter and feasible parameter space

 { \bf \em Mass hierarchy-1 (MH1)}: This scenario is depicted in Fig.~\ref{fig:dm_main} (left).
 The relevant mass parameters other than $\mN$ are $\mE=600$~GeV, $\muphi=650$~GeV and $\mL=850$~GeV.
 The lightest $Z_2$-odd charged particle (L$Z_2$OCP) is $\ES$ with $m_{\ES} \sim 511$~GeV.
 The part of the plane is excluded where $\mN$ value is such that $\ES$ becomes the L$Z_2$OP (shown as white region in the plot).
 Thus, $\mN$ is varied in the range $450-550$~GeV (for a given $\mN$, the mass of DM decreases with increase in $d_2$ ($\zLN$)).
 Since $\mL \sim 850$~GeV, the DM is dominantly singlet ($\NS$) in the whole of the depicted plane.
-In the included region, the relic density of dark matter is explained through its coannihilations with the singlet-dominated heavy charged leptons, $\ES$.
+At $\mN \sim \mE$, the DM co-annihilates with the next heavier state, $\ES$, and gets contribution from its decays as well.
+The DM self-annihilations are quite suppressed and the annihilations of $\ES$ determine the relic density.
+From Table \ref{table:input_para_1}, we observe that $\ES$ has a large doublet component, due to large $\zRE$.
+Consequently, the dominant channel for relic density is, $\bar{\ES} \ES \to W^+ W^-$.
+In addition to the s-channel process, the process via t-channel vector-like leptons contributes significantly to this channel due to large multiplicity of these mediators.

 { \bf \em Mass hierarchy-2 (MH2)}: This scenario is depicted in Fig.~\ref{fig:dm_main} (right).
 The values of the other relevant mass parameters are $\mL=500$~GeV, $\mE=1100$~GeV and $\muphi=1200$~GeV.
 Here, the L$Z_2$OCP is a doublet, $\ED$ with $m_{\ED} \sim 496$~GeV.
 Again, $\mN$ is varied in the range $450-550$~GeV.
 The region where $m_{\ND}$ exceeds $m_{\ED}$ is excluded.
 Unlike MH1, the plane here is divided into two regions {\em viz.,} $\mN < \mL$ and $\mN > \mL$, although the curve explaining the observed value of relic density falls within the region $\mN < \mL$.
 As a result, the DM is again, singlet-dominated.
 However, for a given $\mN$ and $d_2$ ($\zLN$), the DM in this scenario has a smaller mass-splitting $|\mN-\mL|$ and therefore, a larger doublet component compared to DM of Fig.~\ref{fig:dm_main} (left).
-Further, the coannihilating partners of this DM are $\ND$ and $\ED$.
-As a result, the coannihilations in this scenario are more efficient than those in MH1.
-This is also depicted by the relic density curve falling much before the excluded region in white.
-Further, the values of $d_2$ ($\zLN$) satisfying the relic density are also significantly lower than those in the MH1.
-It may be noted that the region to the right of the relic density curve in red is under-abundant and therefore, in principle, allowed unless excluded by charged lepton as the L$Z_2$OP.